Honore Daumier

 Best Genre Painters.

 Thus, in 1836, he began a series of drawings based on an invented character Robert Macaire, personifying the chicanery of commercial society.
-He produced several great series of lithographs in the 1840s, for example Ancient History (1842), a lampoon of Neoclassicism.
+He produced several great series of lithographs in the 1840s, for example Ancient History (1842), a lampoon of Neoclassical art.
 His targets were often pomposity and pretentiousness, as in the series Men of Justice (1845-8): here the flowing robes and black-and-white contrast of the legal costume allowed impressive pictorial effects.
-He invented the character of Ratapoil, of which he also made a sculpture in bronze (1850; Louvre, Paris) to satirize the unscrupulous brigands of Napoleon III.
+He invented the character of Ratapoil, of which he also made a statue in bronze (1850; Louvre) to satirize the unscrupulous police agents of Napoleon III.

 In the mid 1840, Daumier became increasingly interested in fine art painting, while still producing lithographs for his livelihood.
 He entered the competition for an allegorical figure of the Republic in 1848: he was placed eleventh, but never completed the painting, the sketch for which is now in the Louvre, Paris.
 Although realist painter friends like Corot (1796-1875), Millet (1814-75) and Theodore Rousseau (1812-67) encouraged him to persevere, too much of his energy was spent on producing his lithographed drawings.
 Early allegorical paintings he did during this period owe some debt to Rubens, for example, The Miller, his Son, and the Ass (1848-9; Burrell Collection, Glasgow), after which most of his painting was inspired by contemporary events, for example The Uprising (1848; The Phillips Collection, Washington, D.C.) and everyday scenes, such as Third Class Carriage (1863-5; National Gallery of Canada, Ottawa).
 The sculptural nature of his drawing is seen in The Washerwoman (1863-4; Louvre, Paris).